Knowledge Hub

 • Action: John notifies the PRA by submitting the individual controller form before signing the agreement to purchase the additional shares.

-• Outcome: The PRA pauses the assessment to request more details about John’s finance background.
+• Outcome: The PRA pauses the assessment to request more details about John’s financial background.
 After providing the required information, John receives approval, and the transaction proceeds.

 Next steps

-Here are some questions to consider ensuring you comply with the change in control regime before you proceed with an acquisition involving a firm authorised by the FCA or PRA:
+Here are some questions to consider to ensure you comply with the change in control regime before you proceed with an acquisition involving a firm authorised by the FCA or PRA:

 1. Will the transaction make you a controller (or change your current control band)?